 Lauren Kearns Photography

 Love Life Images, Inc.

-1. Is my wedding date available?
+Is my wedding date available?

-8. Can we see a recent gallery from an entire wedding?
+How long have you been a wedding photographer, and can we see a recent gallery from an entire wedding?

 Pro tip: "Photographers show their absolute best work on their websites, but you want to be sure that you're getting beautiful images from all the important moments of your wedding day.
 Ask to see a full wedding gallery from any photographer you are considering.
 The larger gallery of images—anywhere from 500 to 1200 images—gives you more insight into how a photographer captures the entire wedding day, including family formals, toasts, cake cutting, parent dances, and your first dance.
 These are all moments you will want captured, and seeing examples of these in your photographer’s work is important.” —Jennifer Domenick, Love Life Images, Inc.

 Have you ever worked at our wedding venue(s)?

 Pro tip: “This is a legitimate concern for some couples, especially if they are looking at a venue that is very unique and provides lots of options for photography.
 However, choosing a photographer that has more than a few years of experience and who has worked at venues similar to yours should give you the confidence needed to still hire them regardless if they’ve worked there or not.
 A great solution is to ask your photographer if they can visit the property prior to the wedding day, even if it’s the day before the wedding, to become more familiar with where everything will take place.
 That way, you can both go into the wedding day confidently.” — Garrett Richardson Photography